 First of all, the doctor will perform a physical examination to determine if there is a fungus present and not some other kind of medical condition.
 After determining the type of fungus, treatment may range from topical solutions to oral, systemic medications.
 The nails may be trimmed and reduced with an electric grinder periodically, and you may be asked to participate in some way at home.
 Surgical and/or laser treatment may address removal of part or all of the nail with additional medications to prevent recurrence as the new nail grows.

 The medications are taken for about three months.
 During that time, they penetrate and saturate the growing part of the nail.
 Even after you stop taking the medicine, the medicine that has gotten into the nail continues to treat the nail from inside for another six to nine months, until a healthy nail has completely grown out.
-The medicines seem expensive initially, but in the long run, they are more economical than previous long-term treatments, and they offer a good chance of a cure.

 Can I Prevent From It Happening Again?